Wentworth - Buronga

 Wentworth - Buronga shows employment indicators that trail behind approximately 70% of regions assessed across Australia

-Wentworth-Buronga has a balanced workforce with white and blue collar jobs, diverse sector representation, and an unemployment rate of 5.1%.
-In the past year, estimated employment growth was 4.5%.
+Wentworth-Buronga has an employment mix that includes both white and blue collar jobs across various sectors.
+The unemployment rate was 5.1% as of the past year, with an estimated employment growth of 4.5%.

-As of June 2025, 3,608 residents are employed while the unemployment rate is 1.5% higher than Rest of NSW's rate of 3.7%.
-Workforce participation is similar to Rest of NSW at 56.4%.
-Dominant employment sectors include health care & social assistance, agriculture, forestry & fishing, and retail trade.
-Agriculture, forestry & fishing has a strong presence with an employment share 2.2 times the regional level.
+As of June 2025, 3,608 residents are employed, while the unemployment rate is 1.5% higher than Rest of NSW's rate of 3.7%.
+Workforce participation is similar to Rest of NSW's 56.4%.
+Dominant employment sectors among residents include health care & social assistance, agriculture, forestry & fishing, and retail trade.
+Agriculture, forestry & fishing has a strong presence with an employment share of 2.2 times the regional level.

-Health care & social assistance has limited presence at 13.5% compared to 16.9% regionally.
-The area offers limited local employment opportunities as indicated by Census data.
-Over the past year, employment increased by 4.5%, labour force also rose by 4.5%, leaving unemployment broadly unchanged.
-In contrast, Rest of NSW saw employment fall by 0.1% and unemployment rise by 0.4%.
-State-level data to Sep-25 shows NSW employment contracted by 0.41% with an unemployment rate of 4.3%, compared to the national rate of 4.5%.
-National employment forecasts from May 2025 project a growth of 6.6% over five years and 13.7% over ten years, but local growth rates may differ significantly between sectors.
-Applying these projections to Wentworth-Buronga's employment mix suggests local growth of approximately 5.8% over five years and 12.4% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Health care & social assistance has limited presence at 13.5% compared to the regional level of 16.9%.
+Employment opportunities locally may be limited as indicated by Census data.
+Between May 2024 and June 2025, employment increased by 4.5%, while labour force also increased by 4.5%, keeping unemployment broadly flat.
+In comparison, Rest of NSW saw a fall in employment by 0.1% during the same period.
+National employment forecasts from Jobs and Skills Australia project growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Wentworth-Buronga's employment mix suggests local growth of approximately 5.8% over five years and 12.4% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment